QData/qdata-page/_AIselfPage/AIself-archive-grid.md

 ---

 <div>
-  The website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a> introduces a suite of
-    deep learning tools we have developed for learning patterns and making predictions on discrete data, like text, graph, or sets.
+    This front adapts from our legacy website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a>  and introduces a suite of deep learning tools we have developed for learning patterns and making predictions on discrete data, like text, graph, or sets.
 Feel free to submit <a href="https://github.com/QData/deeplearning4discrete-web">pull requests</a> when you find my typos.